alexguillamon/codeowner-util/README.md

   -h, --help            Show help
 ```

-The `--check` flag is useful in CI to ensure the CODEOWNERS file stays in sync:
+Use `--check` in CI to keep the CODEOWNERS file in sync:

 ```sh
 npx codeowners-util --check